Published/Last edited or updated: 21st September, 2017

 One tip: the gardens are an excellent vantage point to take great Singapore skyline pictures, be it against the Singapore Flyer or the Marina Bay Sands casino.
 The periphery of the gardens area is lined with a variety of flora and gives you a great view — it’s a lot of bang for no buck.

 The Flower Dome meanwhile takes you to the drier ends of the earth, modelling the cool-dry climates of Africa and the southern Mediterranean.
+Of the two we much prefer the Cloud Dome, so if you can only stretch to one, go for that.

-How to get there: MRT: Bayfront, Marina Bay
+MRT: Bayfront, Marina Bay

 See their website for full directions and for shuttle bus route